rookie-luochao/openapi-ui/readme.md

 * supports configure request timeout

 #### about unable to connect intranet api
-* if unable to connect intranet api, you can run this project locally or use docker to deploy this project locally
+* if unable to connect intranet api, you can run this project locally or use docker to deploy this project locally or on the server

 #### about share URL
 * in order to keep the URL simple, the sharing URL needs to be generated through the button in the upper right corner of the page